njszym/XRD-AutoAnalyzer/README.md

 python run_CNN.py
 ```

-The characterization of each spectrum should take around 2-3 minutes on a single processor.
-As classifications are made, the predicted phases will be printed along with their associated confidence.
+The characterization of each spectrum should take around 1-2 minutes on a single processor.
+Once all classifications are made, the predicted phases will be printed along with their associated confidence.

 ## Training the model for new compositions